-I know these questions are troubling for you.
+I suspect these questions are troubling for you.
 They're troubling for me.
 But I can't help asking the questions.
 When I read, "I am the gate for the sheep.
 All who came before me are thieves and bandits..." the first thing that pops into my mind is "who?"
 (The second question is "ever consider the origin of the word, 'crook', as in shepherd's crook?")
-Who is Jesus talking about when he claims "all who came before me..."?
+But back to that first question - just who is Jesus talking about when he claims "all who came before me..."?
 Surely not the patriarchs, Abraham and Isaac and Moses!
 He couldn't be talking about the great prophets, Jeremiah, Isaiah, or even the 'lesser' prophets such as Amos!
 Who then were these bandits and thieves who came before him?
-Misguided or malevolent false messiahs?
-Probably, but I for one wish it was clearer.
+Most likely misguided or malevolent false messiahs, but I for one wish it was clearer.

 And then there's the all-time problem of the sheep.
-It feels ok to think of ourselves as the sheep, especially if we're like those cute and clever 'counting sheep' in the Serta mattress commercials on TV.
+It feels OK to think of ourselves as the sheep, especially if we're like those cute and clever 'counting sheep' in the Serta mattress commercials on TV.
 But when remember the usual image of sheep as being kind of mindless, following blindly along as undiscerning individuals indistinguishable in the midst of the flock from all the others, that's not a very flattering, or even appealing image, is it?

 So how do we make any sense out of this?
 How can we cut through the confusion and recover the intended message?
 The answer to that lies in part in recognizing the disruption in the text, and hearing it set against Jesus stating the message loud and clear in what follows, "I am the good shepherd."
-If we set this reading against what follows in verse 27, "My sheep hear my voice, I know them and they follow me.
+When we set this reading beside or after the declaration in verse 27, "My sheep hear my voice, I know them and they follow me.
 I give them eternal life, and they will never perish.
-No one will snatch them out of my hand.", we are no longer in any doubt that we are the sheep of His pasture.
+No one will snatch them out of my hand." we are no longer in any doubt that we are the sheep of His pasture.